jucacrispim/sphinx_pdj_theme/README.md

 PdJ Sphinx Theme
 ================

-This theme is a dark theme for sphinx documentation based on the read the docs theme.
+This theme is a theme for sphinx documentation based on the read the docs theme.
+It supports light and dark modes.

 To install it, use pip: